jtownson/swakka/readme.md

 BodyParameter[T] allows custom case class types for T (because Swagger allows custom models for the request body).

-To enable this your code must create
+To enable this, your code requires

-1. An implicit JsonFormat for T (in just the same way that you already do with Akka-Http apps)
+1. An implicit spray JsonFormat for T (in just the same way that you already do with Akka-Http apps)
 2. A _SchemaWriter_.
-This writes the Json Schema for T into the body of the swagger.json (i.e. it introspects case class T and spits out a json schema as a String).
-Swakka provides a function to do this automatically.
-You have to call it.
+This is a special JsonFormat that writes the Json Schema for T into the body of the swagger.json (i.e. it introspects case class T and spits out a json schema as a String).
+Swakka will derive SchemaWriter instances for your case classes if you import ```SchemaWriter```
 3. A _ConvertibleToDirective_ instance.
 Swakka uses this to create an Akka Http _Directive_ that will match and extract the request body.